ehamberg/gtdguide/src/lyagtd.markdown

 # Getting it to work

-To actually get your GTD system to work there are some important "best pratices" you are adviced to follow.
-As you start getting comfortable with using GTD you can be a bit more lenient if you believe that would be better.
+To actually get your GTD system to work there are some important "best practices" you are advised to follow.
+As you start getting comfortable with using GTD you can be a bit more lenient if you believe that it would be better.

 * It is important that you have **hard edges** between your lists, and between your @@next actions@@ lists.
 If you often find yourself wondering which